stathissideris/dali/doc/layout.md

 ![](https://rawgit.com/stathissideris/dali/master/examples/output/stack1.svg)

-The rectangles are simply stacked next to each other, from left to right (as defined by the `:direction` parameter). ???(link to a recipe for rendering) The `:_` keyword is simply replaced by `[0 0]` before resolving the layout and it is a visual cue for dimensions that don't matter as the rectangles will be moved anyway.
+The rectangles are simply stacked next to each other, from left to right (as defined by the `:direction` parameter).
+The `:_` keyword is simply replaced by `[0 0]` before resolving the layout and it is a visual cue for dimensions that don't matter as the rectangles will be moved anyway.

 When stacking to the right, the middle of the left edge of each shape is aligned on the same line.
 In other words, the middle-left "anchors"